soi-20/brains/_posts/1930-01-01-avoid-competition.md

 - The outliners in the tech business wars are pirates(startups), not Navy Seals(incumbents).

-The current business models are actually less durable than they used to be while software are eating the world.
+The current business models are less durable than they used to be while the software is eating the world.

-In fact, the opportunity exists in the business world because when companies become successful is when collective leadership becomes most focused on maintaining success.
-Usually, leadership tends to see more risk in the downside of the current plan and than upside in taking on new things.
+The opportunity exists in the business world because when companies become successful is when collective leadership becomes most focused on maintaining success.
+Usually, leadership tends to see more risk in the downside of the current plan and than the upside in taking on new things.

 Things those companies doing regularly: